seanhess/angularjs-typescript/README.md

 Angular works most seamlessly with a global scope, with all application code concatenated or included in multiple script tags.
 It's module system helps resolve any conflicts, and Typescript takes us rest of the way there.

+PROBLEM: you can't both use `require` and expect to compile everything

+PROBLEM: I want to be able to `require` generic javascript code and use it, via NPM.
+But does that really matter?
+Like what even?
+It's MUCH more likely you'll be dealing with Angular services, jQuery plugins, etc. They aren't bootstrapped anyway.

+NEEDS
+[ ] compile everything at once
+[ ] include everything automatically
+[ ] Bootstrapping all in the same file

+CONCAT FILES
+only works if the file has no require statements in it

 Dependencies
 ------------